ey-lon/so_long/README.md

 The player has to collect all the coins in order to be able to complete the levels.

 ## Bonus
-The player lose when they touch an enemy patrol.
+The player loses when they touch an enemy patrol.

 ## Usage
 | command | description |